 It never should have been brought to begin with.

-Um it's it's sort of anticlimatic.
+And it's sort of anticlimactic.

-There might be a silver lining in all of this, that silver lining being that Donald Trump can now uh get now that he's out of Juan Mershawn's courtroom, that would now give him the ability to go to another court and get this thing overturned for a whole host of reasons, not the least of which is they had no standing.
+There might be a silver lining in all of this, that silver lining being that Donald Trump can now get now that he's out of Juan Mershawn's courtroom, that would now give him the ability to go to another court and get this thing overturned for a whole host of reasons, not the least of which is they had no standing.

-The first thing is Supreme Court, if you listen to oral arguments will have why are you here?
+The first thing is Supreme Court, if you listen to oral arguments, will have, why are you here?

 Why are you before us?